 Select the Right Water Temperature

-Selecting the right water temperature for each specific laundry load is key for success.
-Cold water works well for delicate fabrics, items that might shrink and sensitive dark colors that tend to bleed.
+Selecting the right water temperature for each specific laundry load is the key to success.
+Cold water works well for delicate fabrics, items that might shrink, and sensitive dark colors that tend to bleed.
 Cold water also saves you money by reducing the cost of utilities.

-Warm water is appropriate for moderately soiled clothing and man-made fabrics.
+Warm water is appropriate for moderately soiled clothing and human-made fabrics.

 02 of 10